University of Graz Library

-The University of Graz Library (Universitätsbibliothek Graz) in Graz, Austria is the largest scientific and public library in Styria and the third largest in Austria.
+The University of Graz Library (Universitätsbibliothek Graz) in Graz, Austria is the largest research and public library in Styria and the third largest in Austria.
 It holds the right of legal deposit.
 It is part of the University of Graz and consists of the main library, two faculty libraries (for law and social and economic sciences, and for theology) and several branch libraries and is open to the public.